 PCiP – leading in the fight against child poverty

 This is why PCiP is the initiative tackling child poverty which is specifically recognised by Plymouth City Council.
 The issue of children living in poverty in Plymouth is both significant and worsening. is all about eradicating poverty in the city.
-The Plymouth Fairness Commission report described a “Tale of Two Cities” whereby a child’s life outcomes were wholly predictable depending on the ward they were born into.
+The Plymouth Fairness Commission report written some years ago, described a “Tale of Two Cities”, which highlighted how a child’s life outcomes were wholly predictable depending on the ward they were born into.
 Today, some wards continue to experience children in poverty levels in excess of 35%.
 This cannot be right.